sxg125/singularity/README.md

 Follow the [HPC Singularity Guide](https://sites.google.com/a/case.edu/hpc-upgraded-cluster/home/Software-Guide/singularity)

 ## Tenosorflow-gpu with Python3
 In the imported tensorflow docker image, python3 may already be installed.
 You need to install pip3.
-To avoid the error "E: Failed to fetch", you need to update the packages
+To avoid the error "E: Failed to fetch", you need to update the packages.
+Initally, Load the tensorflow module to set the environment variable for the path to tensorflow image.
 ```
+module load tensorflow
 sudo /usr/local/singularity/2.2.1/bin/singularity exec --writable $TENSORFLOW apt-get update
 ```
 ### Install Pip